xmdn/2_of_3_lang_switch_hotkey/README.md

 # 2_of_3_lang_switch_hotkey
 This script for AutoHotKey key binder script for Windows 10 you can now switch between two layouts of keyboard language, when you will have third with some bindings

-# FIRST STEPS:
+To starting you need to get the project cloned or downloaded in zip.

-# 1) Get the project cloned or downloaded in zip;
+And continue by this guide

-# 2) Do next steps to use this script correctly:
+# Do next steps to use this script correctly:

-  For checking your language codes do next steps (if you also using it only for eng & ukr, and separate from rus hotkey switches, you DO NO NEED TO DO NEXT STEPS):
+  For checking your language codes do next steps (**if you also using it only for eng & ukr**, and separate from rus hotkey switches, you **DONT DO NEXT STEPS**):
   Move to: Win + r -> regedit
   ![image](https://github.com/xmdn/2_of_3_lang_switch_hotkey/assets/16866473/0f869c2c-2f70-4e8f-8163-5e92993c484b)